Collinskim001/Excel-Project/README.md

 # Excel-Project
-This is an dynamic excel dashboard showing accident fatalities in UK.
+This is an excel analysis file for sales volume comparison